simonconway1979/CV/README.md

 #### Analysis

 My years as a Business Analyst have proved brilliant preparation for life as a developer.
 I am able to turn vague ideas into actionable user stories, and enjoy using these to guide my development process.
+I'm good at discussing with clients what they are doing and understanding their real problems, beyond what they describe.

 I pick up new concepts with ease, and focus on asking the right questions to further my understanding of new ideas.